ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ## Log in to HPCC Cluster via a Terminal

-Terminal-based login is by far the most flexible and powerful method of using HPCC's resources or most other HPC clusters.
-Web-based alternatives via Jupyter Hub and RStudion Server are introduced [here]().
+Terminal-based login is by far the most flexible and powerful method of using HPCC's resources as well as most other HPC clusters.
+Web-based alternatives via Jupyter Hub and RStudion Server are also available and introduced [here]().

 1. Type the following login command from a terminal application, where `<user>` needs to be replaced by a user's account name, but the `<>` characters removed.
 Next press enter to execute the command.